-- Developing risk management plans for possible emergency situations (e.g. fire, flood).
+- Developing risk assessment and management/minimisation plans for possible emergency situations (e.g. fire, flood).
 Management plans may include strategies for overnight stays and/or food restrictions; and - Creating a 'storm pack' including a torch and batteries, radio, rations etc.